splunk/public-o11y-docs/apm/apm-scenarios/troubleshoot-traces.rst

 Summary
 ====================================================================================

 Using the high-resolution data provided by full-fidelity tracing, Alex managed to quickly determine the prevalence of an unknown issue.
-Using the grouping and filtering functionality of Trace Analyzer, Alex quickly isolated successful and problematic traces to provide to the developers to isolate the issue.
+Using the grouping and filtering functionality of Trace Analyzer, Alex quickly isolated successful and problematic traces to provide to the engineers to isolate the issue.

 Learn more
 ===============

 - For more information on Trace Analyzer, see :ref:`trace-analyzer`.
+- For another Trace Analyzer scenario, see :ref:`apm-scenario-trace-analyzer-trace-duration`.
 - For a list of APM key concepts, see :ref:`apm-key-concepts`.
 - For more Splunk APM scenarios, see :ref:`apm-scenarios-intro`.